ATLAS PROJECTS

 National ZONING ATLAS

-The National Zoning Atlas project was initially launched through the Legal Constructs Lab of the Cornell University College of Architecture Art and Planning and has developed the database architecture (with external partner GreenInfo Network) for the national effort integrating all statewide atlases, with major seed support from the Mercatus Center at George Mason University, the National Science Foundation, the U.S. Department of Housing and Urban Development, and Open Philanthropy.
+The National Zoning Atlas team coordinates internal and external teams, and has benefited from major seed support from Arnold Ventures, the Mercatus Center at George Mason University, the National Science Foundation, the U.S. Department of Housing and Urban Development, and Open Philanthropy.
 It continues to seek support for team expansion and project acceleration.

 ARizona ZONING ATLAS

-The NZA central team is populating the Arizona Zoning Atlas, in collaboration with Arizona State University's School of Geographical Sciences and Urban Planning and other stakeholders.
+The NZA central team is populating the Arizona Zoning Atlas with the support of Arnold Ventures, and some initial data from the Arizona State University's School of Geographical Sciences and Urban Planning.
+This statewide effort will compile, analyze, and map the zoning characteristics of 106 jurisdictions, including cities, towns, and counties.

 CALIFORNIA ZONING ATLAS

-The UC-Berkeley Othering and Belonging Institute is spearheading the creation of the California Zoning Atlas, with the UC-Davis Center for Regional Change as a contributing partner.
-The statewide atlas expands upon the Institute’s interactive atlas of 101 Bay Area municipalities completed in 2020, and its non-interactive atlas of 191 municipalities in greater Los Angeles completed in 2022.
+The UC-Berkeley Othering and Belonging Institute and the UC-Davis Center for Regional Change are spearheading the creation of the California Zoning Atlas.
+The statewide atlas expands upon the Berkeley Institute’s interactive atlas of 101 Bay Area municipalities completed in 2020, and its non-interactive atlas of 191 municipalities in greater Los Angeles completed in 2022.

 Colorado ZONING ATLAS

-The NZA central team is leading the creation of the Colorado Zoning Atlas, building on work by Radian, a nonprofit architecture and urban design group advancing social equity, which in partnership with the University of Colorado Denver received support of the Mercatus Center at George Mason University.
+The NZA central team is leading the creation of the Colorado Zoning Atlas in partnership with Housing Colorado and Arnold Ventures, building on work by the University of Colorado Denver and Radian, a nonprofit architecture and urban design group advancing social equity, which received support of the Mercatus Center at George Mason University.

 Connecticut ZONING ATLAS

 The country’s first statewide zoning atlas was initiated to inform the advocacy and public education efforts of Desegregate Connecticut, a program of the Regional Plan Association.
-The Connecticut Zoning Atlas, completed in 2021, provided the template for other statewide projects.
+The Connecticut Zoning Atlas, completed in January 2021, provided the template (and the methodology) for the National Zoning Atlas as a whole.

 Georgia ZONING ATLAS

-The NZA central team is building on work completed by the University of Georgia School of Law and College of Environment + Design to build the Georgia Zoning Atlas.
+The NZA central team is building on work completed by the University of Georgia School of Law and College of Environment + Design to build the Georgia Zoning Atlas, with the support of Arnold Ventures.

 HAWAII ZONING ATLAS